Canon 6D vs Leica M10-P

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The M10-P is a recent model that features in the current product line-up of Leica.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 6D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 6D and M10-P can be found, respectively, in the Canon 6D Manual (free pdf) or the online Leica M10-P Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D or the Leica M10-P – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.